symbiote-library/docker-project/readme.md

 * Selenium
 * Node (in particular, yarn toolset)

 Apache2 is built from a base ubuntu 16.04, rather than library/httpd.
 This maintains consistency with Symbiote's standard environment configuration.

 Each sub-folder contains their own specific dockerfile definitions.

 Built images can then be pushed to docker-hub; please speak to marcus@symbiote.com.au before doing so!

-The recommended docker-compose structure uses the above, as well as references to the following from upstream docker repositories
+The recommended docker-compose structure uses the above, as well as references to the following from upstream docker repositories:

 * MySQL
 * mailhog
 * Adminer
 * Elastic Search

 ## Customising images on a per-project basis

-For some projects, it will be necessary to add additional PHP dependencies; you can define these by specifying a custom image from docker-compose
+For some projects, it will be necessary to add additional PHP dependencies; you can define these by specifying a custom image from docker-compose.

 Create a "docker" directory under your project.
-Add the following `build` config to docker-compose, and change the image project-name accordingly
+Add the following `build` config to docker-compose, and change the image project-name accordingly.

 ```
   php: